 Okay, so what should I do about my clothes?

 The most “green” thing you can do (and the thing that will make your clothes awesome) is to line dry.
 But for a lot of us that’s just not feasible.
 Thankfully, there are plenty of other options, many of which are super easy and super inexpensive:

 1. Add a 1/2 cup of baking soda to the water in your washing machine and let it dissolve prior to adding your clothes.
 This baking soda acts as a water softener and helps makes clothes super soft.

 2. Make your own felt wool dryer balls.
 Crunchy Betty has a great DIY tutorial on her blog.
 The balls are simple, frugal, and help dry your clothes faster and get rid of static cling.

-3. Fill a spray bottle with 1 cup distilled white vinegar and 1 1/2 tsp Eucalyptus Essential Oil.
+3. Fill a spray bottle with 1 cup distilled white vinegar and 1 1/2 tsp Eucalyptus Essential Oil (learn how to get my favorite essential oils at wholesale prices here.).
 Shake well and then spray 10 – 15 times on your wet clothes before starting the dryer.
 Don’t worry, there will be no vinegar smell left when they are done.
 Occasionally I will find an item or two that will still have some static cling, but it’s gone if I shake the clothing once or twice.